michael-kricheldorf/flare-forecast.github.io-wiki/FLARE-S3-quick-start.md

 ## What is an S3 bucket?

 S3 bucket is the terminology used for a placeholder for all data stored in an S3 account.
 Think of a bucket as equivalent to a folder in your computer, where you can store many/large files (which in S3 terminology are called "objects").
-An S3 bucket is referred to by the bucket's name, e.g. MyBucket
+An S3 bucket is referred to by the bucket's name, e.g. drivers, noaa

 ## What is an S3 server?

 An S3 server is the server on the Internet that holds the storage for all the objects in an S3 bucket.
-An S3 server is referred to by an URL, e.g. mys3server.mydomain.org
+An S3 server is referred to by an URL, e.g. s3.flare-forecast.org

 ## S3 in FLARE